frederic-perez/Cardiac-electrophysiology/glossary.md

 __pericardial effusion__ _n_ The accumulation of an abnormally large amount of pericardial fluid in the pericardium.
 __placebo procedure__ _n_
 __PR interval__ _n_ [[Wikipedia]](https://en.wikipedia.org/wiki/PR_interval)
+__prolapse__ _n_ A condition in which organs fall down or slip out of place.
+It is used for organs protruding through the vagina, rectum, or for the misalignment of the valves of the heart.
+A spinal disc herniation is also sometimes called "disc prolapse".
 __pulmonary embolism__ A condition in which an embolus (blood clot, formed in a vein) breaks off and blocks a pulmonary artery which supplies blood to the lungs.
 It can result in pain, breathlessness, and sudden death.
 __pulmonary vein isolation__ _n_ Another name for pulmonary vein ablation, a surgical procedure to treat atrial fibrillation.
 __Purkinje fibers__ _n_ [[Wikipedia]](https://en.wikipedia.org/wiki/Purkinje_fibers)